bhj/KaraokeEternal/README.md

 ## Contributing & Development

 Contributions are most welcome!
-To get started developing make sure you have [Node.js 12](https://nodejs.org/en/) or later, then:
+Make sure you have [Node.js 12](https://nodejs.org/en/), then:

-1. Clone the project
+1. Fork and clone the repo
-2. `npm install`
+2. `npm i`
 3. `npm run dev` and look for "Web server running at" for the **server URL**